neloduka-sobe/Heart-Diseases-Prediction/README.md

 # DS3 Datathon 2024 - Heart Diseases

-This notebook is meant to generate predictions for the heart diseases dataset for DS3 Datathon 2024.
+This notebook is meant to generate predictions for the heart diseases dataset for DS3 Datathon 2024, achieving 89% accuracy on private data.

 Created by: